neefrehman/show-simplex-cli/README.md

 # show-simplex-cli

 A CLI that displays an animated ASCII [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) field in your terminal.
-You may have to squint a bit.
+You may have to squint a bit or reduce your font-size to see the patterns emerge.

 ### Installation